Arnold: A multi-task, multi-embodiment muscle transformer policy: Methods

 \subsection{RL fine-tuning and self-distillation}

-Expert policies might not be globally optimal, leaving room for further performance improvement.
-Inspired by fine-tuning techniques applied to large language models~\citep{deepseek-ai2025deepseekr1} and RL fine-tuning with augmented loss~\citep{rajeswaranLearningComplexDexterous2018}, we use a policy trained with OBC as a starting point for one RL training per task (Figure~\ref{fig:overview}: Step 2).
-This fine-tuning phase generates multiple new policies, some featuring super-expert performance in specific tasks (Figure{fig:performance}A,B).
-We use these new policies as experts for multi-task learning with OBC, repeating the previous distillation procedure into the original Arnold policy, thus achieving overall super-expert performance with a single policy (Figure~\ref{fig:overview}: Step 3).
+We used a policy trained with OBC as a starting point and performed additional RL training individually per task (Figure~\ref{fig:overview}B Step 2).
+This fine-tuning phase generated multiple new policies, some featuring super-expert performance in specific tasks (Figure~\ref{fig:rl_fine_tuning}).
+We used these new policies as experts for multi-task learning with OBC, repeating the previous distillation procedure into the original Arnold policy, thus achieving overall super-expert performance with a single policy (Figure~\ref{fig:overview}B Step 3).

 For the fine-tuning phase of Arnold, we resumed the training of OBC after 55M steps, replacing the imitation loss with the policy gradient and entropy losses (the value loss was active at all times).
 In the fine-tuning experiments, OBC was trained on a single task at a time, generating one new expert per task.
-Fine-tuning improved the performance compared to the expert in Walk to point, Elbow pose, Baoding hard, Baoding harder, and Die reorient (Figure~\ref{fig:rl_fine_tuning}).
-Crucially, in order to achieve a performance improvement we had to reset the standard deviation of the action distribution to $10^{-3}$ (during the pre-training phase it had approached 0) and reduce the learning rate to $2\times 10^{-6}$.
+Fine-tuning improved the performance compared to the expert in \emph{Walk to point}, \emph{Elbow pose}, \emph{Baoding hard}, \emph{Baoding harder}, and \emph{Die reorient} (Figure~\ref{fig:rl_fine_tuning}).
+Crucially, in order to achieve a performance improvement we had to reset the standard deviation of the action distribution to $10^{-3}$ (during the pretraining phase it had approached 0) and reduce the learning rate to $2\times 10^{-6}$.
 We then replaced the previous experts with these improved versions and ran additional 10M steps of OBC, leading to the final Arnold policy.